BeckerProspective for: 'Bonanza-style' Gold & Silver Veins

 The 20 sq km Becker property is located 250 km south of Santiago and 40 km west of the city of Talca.

-Pinestar completed a 1,683 metre, 18 hole, drill program on the Becker property between February and June 2011.
-Drilling activity focussed on the northern part of the concessions, known as the Guindos area.
+A 1,683 metre, 18 hole, drill program was completed on the northern part of the Becker concessions, known as the Guindos area, between February and June 2011.
 Drill results included 3.1 m of 3.9 g/t Au near surface (BK11-13), and 4.6m of 3.3g/t Au plus 9.9 g/t Ag (BK11-03) at 16m depth.
 Channel sampling at Guindos returned peak values of 8.3 g/t Au and 9.1 g/t Au over 2.5 and 6.0m respectively.
 The main target on the Becker claims is the Las Lajuelas area in the southern part of the concessions, which remains to be drill tested.

-Previous regional exploration by a Canadian junior resource company in 1995 led to the discovery of a 1500 by 1200 m zone within which were found a significant number of quartz vein fragments and boulders up to 4 m in diameter.
+The Las Lajuelas area was subject to regional exploration by a Canadian junior resource company in 1995 which led to the discovery of a 1500 by 1200 m zone within which were found a significant number of quartz vein fragments and boulders up to 4 m in diameter.
 Follow-up work at the time included backhoe trenching and encountered six quartz veins with strike lengths of up to 350 m and widths varying from 0.5 to 7 m.
 Sampling at that time returned highly anomalous gold values along the entire vein lengths, with peak values of 23.5, 37.2, 40.7, 63.5, 70.0 and 79.0 g/t Au.
-There are currently 11 known veins recorded, all of which are open for extension along strike and at depth.
-Known as the Las Lajuelas area, this target has never been drill tested.
+There are currently 11 known veins recorded, all of which are open for extension along strike and at depth at the Las Lajuelas area.
+The Las Lajuelas target has never been drill tested.